quasarframework/quasar-ui-qcalendar/docs.next/src/pages/developing/getting-started.md

 ## Active date

-The active date is changes when the User clicks on a date or navigates using previous or next.
+The active date is changed when the User clicks on a date or navigates using previous or next.
 In some edge cases, it is preferable not to show the active date (like when making a calendar date range selection).

 | Property | Type           | Example      |
 | -------  | -------------- | -----------  |